Article

 The Seed Trade

 American Indian tribes had well established trade routes long before the first European explorers arrived in North America.
 Along with other items, seeds were traded among Indian tribes.
 The explorers and settlers brought their seeds with them to North America.
 When the Indians and early settlers started trading, seeds were among the objects exchanged.
-Peas and parsnips were adopted by the Indians and the settlers began growing beans, squash, and corn in their gardens.
+Indians adopted peas and parsnips, and the settlers began growing beans, squash, and corn in their gardens.

 The Original Grand Portage Garden